oscdoctest/Qi-Docs/docs/Qi_Types.rst

 QiType information
 ======================

 This section contains information about how to configure and use QiTypes.
-To use Qi, you define QiTypes to describe the kinds of data you want to store, then you create QiStreams that are associated with your QiTypes.
+To use Qi, you define QiTypes that describe the kinds of data you want to store in QiStreams.
+QiTypes are the model that define QiStreams.

-A QiType consists of one or more QiTypeProperties that can be a simple atomic type (such as an integer) or can be a complex type, represented as another QiType.
-You can create a nested type by adding a QiType as a property of another QiType; in this case, note that it is not necessary to first post the nested QiType to Qi.
-In other words, the nested QiType is not required to exist in Qi as a standalone type before it is posted as part of a nested type.
+QiTypes can define simple atomic types, such as integers, floats or strings, or they can define complex types by grouping properties of other QiTypes.
+You can construct complex, nested data types by using the Properties collection of a QiType.
+QiTypes that define atomic types do not need Properties defined.

-A type is always referenced with its Id property.
-Using a QiType as a property permits the construction of complex, nested data types.
-A QiType must have one or more properties that constitute an ordered key to be used as an index.
-While a timestamp (DateTime) is a very common type of key, any ordered value is permitted.
+A QiType that is used to define a QiStream must have a Key, a Property, or a combination of Properties that constitute an ordered, unique identity.
+The Key is ordered, so it functions as an index; it is also known as the Primary Index.
+While a timestamp (DateTime) is a very common type of Key, any ordered value is permitted.
+Other indexes (secondary indexes), are defined in the QiStream.

+You refer to a QiType by its identifier, or Id field.
+QiType identifiers must be unique within a Namespace.

-When a QiType is created it cannot be changed and can only be deleted if no streams are associated with it.
+QiTypes are immutable; after a QiType is created it cannot be changed, and it can only be deleted if no streams reference it.

-QiType management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.
+QiType management using the .NET Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which is accessed using the ``QiService.GetMetadataService()`` helper.

+Only QiTypes that are used to define QiStreams need to be added to Qi.
+QiTypes that define Properties or the base type are contained within the parent  QiType.

+The .NET libraries provide QiTypeBuilder to help build QiTypes.

-The following table shows the required and optional QiType properties:
+The following table shows the required and optional QiType fields.
+Fields that are not included are reserved for internal Qi use.

 +---------------+-------------------------+----------------------------------------+
 | Property      | Type                    | Details                                |